Trademark infringement and Disputes

 Choose your course of action.

 You'll need a plan, but exercise caution.
 It is quite conceivable to win in one forum but lose in another because different criteria will be used in each one.
 Additionally, a variety of remedies are accessible, and each set of proceedings has a unique timeline.
-While aggressively pursuing every remedy may be justified, it also runs the risk of complicating the situation and encouraging the infringer.
+While aggressively pursuing every remedy may be justified, it also runs the risk of complicating the situation and encouraging the trademark infringer.

 With the help of an advisor, thoroughly consider your plan to: